PaulDaviesC/Logging-limits.conf/README.md

 * memlock : **ausearch -k memlock**
 * as : **ausearch -k as**

+We are also tracking setrlimit.
+This is required since we want to get informed on failed attempts of user process to raise the limits.

+* setrlimit : **ausearch -k rlimit**

 Testing
 =======
 In order to test the validity of rules kindly refer to tests/README.md.